NET Community Care

 Overview

-NET Community Care was created to implement the first “Community Umbrella Agency” (CUA) in the city of Philadelphia.
-Selected by the Department of Human Services to launch a major transformation of child welfare services, NET Community Care is committed to the goals of Philadelphia’s “Improving Outcomes for Children” initiative.
+NET Community Care is an affiliate of NET Centers.
+It was created to implement the first “Community Umbrella Agency” (CUA) in the city of Philadelphia.
+We are committed to the goals of Philadelphia’s “Improving Outcomes for Children” initiative.
 We believe that positive outcomes are achieved when services are family-centered, community-based, culturally competent, integrated, timely, and accountable for results.
-This was and is perhaps the most significant systems change effort Philadelphia has undertaken in decades.
 To read more about IOC, click here.
-The key components or services offered at CUAs include case management, community engagement, parent cafes, team conferencing, and Community Advisory Boards (CABs).
+CUAs provide community based case management, community engagement, parent cafes, which are designed to strengthen community connections.

-NET Community Care was eventually awarded two IOC CUA regions and serve the 25th and 22nd police districts of Philadelphia (see map).
+NET Community Care operates CUAs in the 25th and 22nd police districts of Philadelphia (see map).

 Districts